 Most modern batteries are Li-ion (Lithium Ion).
 These lighter batteries are more expensive than NiCad (nickel-cadmium) batteries, but they last longer.

-As most cordless drills are sold as body only, you can choose the battery rating.
-I recommend going for a 4-5Ah Li-ion battery.
+Most cordless drills are sold as body only, so you can choose the battery rating.
+I recommend going for a 4–5Ah Li-ion battery.
 Anything smaller needs constant recharging, and larger batteries are much heavier.

 Final Thoughts — Best Right Angle Drill